PolarCookie/arptool/README.md

 http://forums.elitistjerks.com/topic/22516-dps-compendium/ <br>
 (this link also has a list over all armor values for all bosses in T5 and T6)

-This tool is to help calculate the benefits of arp.
+This tool helps calculate the benefits of arp.
 Given the non-linear nature of armor damage reduction, X arp will mean different things at 0 arp and 4810 arp (all basic debuffs and executioner applied).

 tldr: the soft cap of item arp is 1390.<br>